 If you can’t explain your objectives clearly and simply to yourself, then course users just aren’t going to get them either, and that’s a guaranteed way to turn people off your course.

-So, here are four questions to ask yourself when you’re creating your online training course:
+So, here are four questions to ask yourself when you’re creating online training courses:

 1.What is the objective?